Suvansharma69/asl-detection/README.md

 - Supports **GPU acceleration (CUDA)** for faster model training and inference
 - Uses **ResNet18** as the base model with pretrained ImageNet weights
-- Provides a **GUI** interface for predicting ASL signs from images
+- Provides a **modern GUI** interface with ttkbootstrap styling
+- Dark/Light theme toggle for better user experience
 - High accuracy on the ASL dataset
 - Easy-to-run training and prediction scripts
+- Robust error handling and user feedback

 ---